Skip to content

 Monitoring set indexes

-The memory used by all set indexes in a namespace is provided by the memory_used_set_index_bytes metric and also using the “memory-usage” server log ticker line.
+The memory used by all set indexes in a namespace is provided by the memory_used_set_index_bytes metric and also the “memory-usage” server log ticker line.

 Managing expiration and eviction